 #4 Lack of Trust

 As I mentioned above, relationships should be a source of intimacy and safety.
-In order for your relationship to thrive you have to have trust in our partners and their words and actions.
-If we feel we can’t trust our partner this is something we need to examine more deeply.
+In order for your relationship to thrive, you have to have trust in your partner and their words and actions.
+If we feel we can’t trust our partner, this is something we need to examine more deeply.
 Ask yourself if you have any evidence to point to as to why you shouldn’t trust your partner.
 If you do, work on rebuilding that trust over time.
-Brene Brown does a great job describing trust here and you can learn more about how to rebuild it.
+Brene Brown does a great job describing trust here, and you can learn more about how to rebuild it.
 On the other hand, if you can’t find any evidence that your partner has violated your trust, you need to look at what might be bringing up these feelings in you.
 Examine whether or not this is baggage from a previous relationship or experience.
-We all bring baggage with us into our relationships but it isn’t fair to put this on our partners.
+We all bring baggage with us into our relationships, but it isn’t fair to put this on our partners.

 #5 You Don’t Feel Safe Communicating Your Feelings

-This is key, again relationships are built on intimacy.
-Part of having an intimate relationship with someone is being able to discuss your feelings, positive, negative and in-between.
-Therefore, if you feel anxious or apprehensive about communicating what you feel to your partner this is a huge red flag.
+This is key; again, relationships are built on intimacy.
+Part of having an intimate relationship with someone is being able to discuss your feelings, positive, negative, and in-between.
+Therefore, if you feel anxious or apprehensive about communicating what you feel to your partner, this is a huge red flag.
 Spend some time identifying what it is you imagine will happen when you share your feelings.
-If you have evidence they've reacted badly in the past, try and approach them about this.
+If you have evidence they've reacted poorly in the past, try to approach them about this.
 If you're the partner who is having the reactions, be open to change and work on some emotion regulation skills like the ones listed here.